 8. Lactic Acid Removal - Using a stick to roll out your muscles after exercise encourages lactic acid removal.
 The lactic acid is then sent to your liver and turned into glucose.

 9. Breaks Down Soft Tissue Adhesion - When you do a lot of training, competing or do intense sessions sometimes it leads to the development of adhesions - where muscle, fascia, and other tissues stick together.
 Massaging and rolling out these areas can help correct this issue.

 10. Better Mood - Let's face it, when your body feels good you feel good.
 Relieving stress, aches, and pains, and adding in better sleep and more oxygen means you will most likely experience a better mood.
 Which is better for everyone.

 There are so many benefits from the stick roller.

 It is great for athletes, those with desk jobs, and people with muscular injuries.

 The stick roller is amazing because it is small, light, and portable.
 You can throw it in your gym bag, carry-on, or keep it at your desk.
 And you can use it practically anywhere.
 It's only 19 inches long and 2 inches thick.

 You can do it yourself or have someone do it to you(unlike foam rollers).

 It will last forever.
-Foam rollers tend to compress and break down after awhile.
+Foam rollers tend to compress and break down after a while.
 Not to mention they can start to collect dirt and sweat.
-You can easily wash off your stick roller if necessary.
+You can easily wash off your massage stick if necessary.